Haileamlak-bekele/shoe_shope_project-/README.md

 # shoe_shope_project-
-this project is worked with only the basics of HTML, CSS, and Javascript
+this project is worked with only the basics of HTML, CSS, and Javascript..and it pushes from the master branch.